TimeDelta/auto-psych-nosology/README.md

 This latent space is partitioned by Louizos et al.’s hard-concrete (L0) gates [20].
 Cluster gates drive automatic selection of the surviving latent clusters.
 Relation-specific inter-cluster gates and matrices learn which cluster-to-cluster connections matter for each edge type, allowing the model to treat, for example, “symptom ↔ diagnosis” edges differently from “treatment ↔ biomarker” edges.
+Because the encoder operates directly on the supplied `edge_index`, the model supports cyclic connectivity and multiplex relation types without special handling.
+The decoder mirrors this flexibility, enabling reconstruction of directed feedback motifs that are pervasive in psychiatric knowledge graphs.

 #### Preventing Trivial Solutions
 Absent-edge modeling via negative sampling penalizes trivial solutions that would otherwise route every node type into its own cluster.